arsalancode/trivago-challenge/README.md

   * Smoother git flows

-# Structure
+# Project Structure
 * `app` module is where the application initialises.
 * `characters` dynamic module is where our sample screens reside.
 * `CharacterActivity` holds the `CharacterSearchFragment` & `CharacterDetailsFragment`.
-* The packages are "by-feature" for easier access.
+* The packages are created using MVVM pattern.

 ## The chain